The Legend of Dragoon

-The Legend of Dragoon is a role-playing video game developed by Japan Studio and published by Sony Computer Entertainment for the PlayStation in 1999 in Japan, 2000 in North America, and 2001 in Europe.
+The Legend of Dragoon is a role-playing video game developed and published by Sony Computer Entertainment for the PlayStation.
+It was released in December 1999 in Japan, June 2000 in North America, and January 2001 in Europe.
 Set in a high fantasy fictional world called Endiness, the game follows a group of warriors led by the protagonist, Dart, as they attempt to stop the destruction of the world.
-The player controls a party of 3D character models through pre-rendered, linear environments.
+The player controls a party of three-dimensional (3D) character models through pre-rendered, linear environments.
 Combat uses a combination of turn-based mechanics and real-time commands.
-Notably, the game includes a quick time event called "addition" during each attack, requiring the player to press a button when two squares converge.
+The game includes a quick time event called "addition" during each attack, requiring the player to press a button when prompted in order to continue inflicting damage.

-Development began in 1996 and took three years with a production team of over one hundred, and cost $16 million, notably high for the time.
-The game's use of realistic CGI cutscenes drew attention from the press.
-On release, The Legend of Dragoon received mixed reviews, with critics comparing it unfavourably to the Final Fantasy series.
-The Legend of Dragoon sold more than one million copies worldwide, with most of those sales coming from North America.
+The game had a development budget of over $16 million, a notably high figure for the era.
+Production began in 1996 and spanned three years, involving a team of more than one hundred people.
+Reviewers differed in their assessment of the game, although many unfavourably compared it to the Final Fantasy series.
+The game sold more than one million copies worldwide, with most sales coming from North America.
 An album of the game's soundtrack was released in 2000, as well as a novel and manga inspired by the game.